ebidien/hello-microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
+> Thanks to the Microverse Student Success for their great job.

 I would like to thank...